anampc/Uva_ENOS_Cover_Bleaching/README.md

 ### Description:

-This repository complite and analyzes coral cover, bleaching and mortality data from 1980-2018.
+This repository compiles and analyzes coral cover, bleaching and mortality data from 1980-2018.

 </br>